 Meanwhile, just a few minutes from Nelson City, The Coppermine Trail follows the path of New Zealand’s first railway route, making it one of the country’s most accessible alpine rides.
 Climbing to a height of 878m, the summit of the trail offers spectacular views over the stunning natural landscapes that Nelson Tasman is renowned for, before riders embark on a steep and challenging 10km descent to the Maitai Dam.

-Nelson Tasman is also home to a network of mountain bike parks, from those that backdrop the bustling city centre, to those further afield that backdrop the stunning Abel Tasman National Park.
+Nelson Tasman is also home to a network of mountain bike parks, from those that backdrop the bustling city centre, to those further afield like the Kaiteriteri Mountain Bike Park that backdrops the stunning Abel Tasman National Park.
 And that’s not all.
-With the Nelson Mountain Bike Club one of the biggest in the world, plans to develop a range of new and exciting trails are well underway, and are set to take the mountain biking community by storm in the coming months.
+The Nelson Mountain Bike Club one of the biggest in the world, plans to develop a range of new and exciting trails are well underway, and are set to take the mountain biking community by storm in the coming months.